 In the event of an emergency, the BC SPCA is here to support pet guardians and keep animals safe.

-- How to Support: If you want to support people in need of emergency services, visit here.
+- How to Support: Support people in need of emergency services

 Our emergency services include:

 - Information and Support for Evacuees with Pets via the BC SPCA Animal Helpline 1-855-622-7722.